lablup/backend.ai-webui/README.md

     * Set default resources for runs
     * Choose and run environment-supported apps
     * Terminal for each session
-    * Fully-featured VSCode editor and environments (WIP)
+    * Fully-featured VSCode editor and environments
  * Pipeline
     * Experiments (with SACRED)
     * AutoML (with NNI)